IMG_2625_1920x1275

 PAIRED LEARNING | STUDENTS

 The initiative is designed as a paired learning experience.
-In previous summers, students from the VERNA J. KIRKNESS EDUCATION FOUNDATION program visited Dr. Coady's Lab at the University of Victoria.
+In previous summers, students from the VERNA J. KIRKNESS EDUCATION FOUNDATION program visited the Coady Lab at the University of Victoria.
 The program addresses the under-representation of First Nations, Métis and Inuit students at Canadian universities.
 With scholarship funding, these high school students were visiting for a couple of weeks to get a taste of university life in an engineering program.
 The pairing with university students in the lab was a fruitful and exciting learning experience on both sides.
 In this new age of potentially-reduced social interaction, it is wise to consider what elements of a paired experience would apply to remote collaboration.

-PAIRED LEARNING | PROFESSIONAL
+PAIRED LEARNING | PROFESSIONALS

-As a paired learning experience, the target of this program is not (just) high school students.
+As a paired learning experience, the target of this program is not (just) high school and post-secondary students.
 The goal is to develop cloud computing competency at a local level to enable development of the technological capacity to securely create, manage, backup, and control access to cloud computing applications and data sources.
 The implicit goal is to share the tools to enable a true data sovereignty built on top of commercial cloud services.
 As such, a mid-career professional looking to add a new competency is a great candidate for the program.
 The specific project will be jointly-designed, and to be conducted as hybrid or remote work.
 This synergy of pairing students and industry professionals benefits both.